michaelschem/ACME/README.md

-# Sure ACME
+# ACME

-This is an application to learn Django.
+This is an application to work with Django.

 ## How to use this API